IGOR-111111/bakery-app-starter-flow-spring/README.md

-# ⚠️ This starter is not recommended ⚠️
+# ⚠️ This starter is not recommended ⚠️ TESTE

 **This starter is not recommended for new Vaadin Flow applications.
 Instead, visit [start.vaadin.com](https://start.vaadin.com/) to configure and download a Vaadin project that reflects the current best practices.**